hemalhansda/gst-app-react/README.md

 # GST Application

-This Application used to calculate the final MRP of the products.
+This Application is used to calculate the final MRP of the products.

 ## Getting Started